confluentinc/ksql/docs/developer-guide/ksql-testing-tool.rst

 - `ksql-functional-tests/hamcrest-all-1.3.jar`
 - `ksql-functional-tests/junit-4.12.jar`

-The workaround is to copy the required jars into the ``confluent/ksql`` classpath.
+The workaround is to copy the required jars into the ``ksql`` classpath at :litwithvars:`confluent-|release|/share/java/ksql`.
 For example, use the following commands for the classpath :litwithvars:`/opt/confluent/confluent-|release|/share/java/ksql`.

 .. codewithvars:: bash